joseluis/huion-linux-drivers/README.md

 It is very quick and dirty but it is also *tiny*.
 Literally just **64 lines of Python**.
 So you could actually read the entire thing and be sure it does nothing nasty with your machine before executing it with super user privileges.

 Cobbled together in an afternoon as a workaround while waiting for activity in [digimend-kernel-drivers#78](https://github.com/DIGImend/digimend-kernel-drivers/issues/78).
 More than half of the code is borrowed from [dannytaylor's driver](https://github.com/dannytaylor/pinspiroy) for the (much more complicated) [Huion Inspiroy G10T](https://www.huiontablet.com/all-products/graphic-tablets/g10t.html).
 This code also inherits the former's (MIT) License.

+Feel free to open an issue or write me a message if you ran into trouble or found this useful.

 ## Status